choishingwan/PRSice/docs/target_file.md

     between *0.0* and *1.0*.

 - `--info`
     Filter SNPs based on info score.
-Only used for imputed target.
+Only used for imputed target data.
-    The INFO score is calculated as the MaCH imputation r-squared value.
+    The INFO score is calculated as the MaCH imputation r-squared value, represented by the following pseudo code:
-    The pseudo code is represented as follow:

 ```
     m=Mean of expected genotype
     v=variance of expected genotype